What Are Tooth-Coloured Fillings and How Long Do They Last?

 Do tooth-coloured fillings stain?

 They can stain slightly over time, especially with coffee, tea, and smoking, but regular cleaning helps maintain their colour.
+If you're concerned about tooth discolouration, you may also be interested in learning about teeth whitening options.

 Are tooth-coloured fillings as strong as metal ones?